 Trixie O'TOOLE, the former showgirl who tries to offer comfort to Alf Sutcliffe when his wife briefly leaves him.
 Her wayward daughter is squatter Penny Snow.
 Trixie makes several visits to Number 96 and befriends Edie MacDonald, twice becoming her long-term boarder and confidante.
 When Trixie impersonates Edie to dupe Mrs Buchanan, it sets a precedent for future meetings.
 Trixie also becomes known as "the Goldibix Girl" after making an embarrassing TV commercial.
 Portrayed by Jan Adele.

-PABLO, who delivers some way-out art to the laundrette at Marilyn MacDonald's suggestion.
+PABLO, an artist who delivers some way-out art to the laundrette at Marilyn MacDonald's suggestion.
+When Reg hears that the young man wants to paint Marilyn, he encourages her to bring the young man home.
+Portrayed by Gerard Maguire.

 Celia PALMER, the estranged wife of David, who is "old enough to be his mother" - and seems to enjoy allowing people to assume she is his mother!
 Celia tracks down David to Number 96 and when her affections are rebuffed, she attempts suicide by slashing her wrists in his bathroom.
 Portrayed by Margaret Christensen.